rcazzara/seldovia/_enterprises/Joe_Hills_Hall.md

 [**Joe Hill**](../_people/Hill_Joe.md) came to Seldovia in the 1920s and it wasn't long after that that he established **Joe Hill's Hall**.
 When Prohibition ended he could legally include a bar and eventually even showed movies there.

+Here is an ad from Seward newspaper in 1927.

 ![Here is an ad from Seward newspaper in 1927.](../assets/images/Joe Hill ad Seward 1927.jpg)

+Tokens were common forms of payment in Seldovia.
+This one for Joe Hill's Hall sells for more than $500 today.

 ![Tokens were common forms of payment in Seldovia.
 This one for Joe Hill's Hall sells for more than $500 today.](../assets/images/Joe Hill tokens.jpg)